-- 1. This Law governs organised activities or actions that concern an undefined group of people, represent a major hazard to human life or health, involve state or public interests of special importance, or are related to the use of state resources.
+1. This Law governs organised activities or actions that concern an undefined group of people, represent a major hazard to human life or health, involve state or public interests of special importance, or are related to the use of state resources.
 This Law may also apply to unorganised activities or actions if so provided for by law.
-This Law also regulates areas governed by licences and permits, defines a comprehensive list of the types of licences and permits, and lays down the procedures for issuing, changing, and repealing licences and permits. - 2.
-This Law (except for Article $6(72-72^5)$ and Article 24(54)) shall not apply to the activities or actions specified herein if they are carried out by a ministry or a public sub-agency within the ministry as provided for in the Law of Georgia on the Structure, Powers, and Rules of Operation of the Government of Georgia.
+This Law also regulates areas governed by licences and permits, defines a comprehensive list of the types of licences and permits, and lays down the procedures for issuing, changing, and repealing licences and permits.

+2. This Law (except for Article $6(72-72^5)$ and Article 24(54)) shall not apply to the activities or actions specified herein if they are carried out by a ministry or a public sub-agency within the ministry as provided in the Law of Georgia on the Structure, Powers, and Rules of Operation of the Government of Georgia.
 Article 3(a.a) and Chapters IV and V of this Law shall not apply to the area governed by the Law of Georgia on Oil and Gas.
-This Law shall not apply to any state expert institution if it carries out the activities defined in Article $6(72-72^5)$ and Article 24(54) of this Law, and to the Legal Entity under Public Law the L. Sakvarelidze National Centre for Disease Control and Public Health, if it carries out the activities specified in Article $6(72^4)$ of this Law. - 21.
-This Law shall not apply to activities defined in Article 24(23 and 24) of this Law if the activities are carried out by a Tbilisi self-governing unit, a non-entrepreneurial (non-commercial) legal entity under private law, and/or a legal entity under public law founded by a Tbilisi self-governing unit. - 2^2 .
-While carrying out activities referred to in paragraph 2^1 of this article, the Mayor of Tbilisi shall define the rules for maintaining and approving construction documents. - [22.
-While carrying out activities referred to in paragraph 21 of this article, the Sakrebulo of Tbilisi Municipality shall define the rules for maintaining and approving construction documents. (to be enacted as from the day of official announcement of the results of regular elections of 2014 for local self-government bodies) - [23.
-The relations with regard to issuing permits referred to in 24(171-175 and 27-274) of this Law shall be governed by this Law and the Law of Georgia on Monitoring Military and Dual-Use Goods. (to be enacted as from 1 October 2014)] - 3.
-The relations with regard to issuing preliminary licences and permits shall be regulated by the Law of Georgia on State Support for Investments.
+This Law shall not apply to any state expert institution if it carries out the activities defined in Article $6(72-72^5)$ and Article 24(54) of this Law, and to the Legal Entity under Public Law - the L. Sakvarelidze National Centre for Disease Control and Public Health, if it carries out the activities specified in Article $6(72^4)$ of this Law.

+$2^1$ .
+This Law shall not apply to activities defined in Article 24(23 and 24) of this Law if the activities are carried out by a Tbilisi self-governing unit, a non-entrepreneurial (non-commercial) legal entity under private law, and/or a legal entity under public law founded by a Tbilisi self-governing unit.

+$2^2$ .
+While carrying out activities referred to in paragraph $2^1$ of this article, the Local Assembly of Tbilisi Municipality shall define the rules for maintaining and approving construction documents.

+[2.
+The matters related to issuing permits referred to in 24(17-17 and 27-27) of this Law shall be governed by this Law and the Law of Georgia on Monitoring Military and Dual-Use Goods.
+(To be enacted from 1 October 2014)]

+3. The matters related to issuing preliminary licences and permits shall be regulated by the Law of Georgia on State Support for Investments.